-Time Limit
+Program Time Limit

 Students should complete the master's degree requirements within six years and the doctoral degree within eight years of initial registration at Shenandoah.
+Stand alone graduate certificate requirements (not taken with a graduate program) should be completed within four years of initial registration at Shenandoah.
 Some programs may require degrees to be completed in shorter amounts of time.
 Consult degree requirements in each school for further restrictions.
 Time extensions may be granted when approved by the dean/director of the student's school/division.